 All of us are aware of the benefits of eating olive oil.
 It is rich in monounsaturated fatty acids which makes it a healthy addition to your diet.
 It is also rich in antioxidants and high in calories.
 Add olive oil to your toddler’s salads and in other healthy recipes.

 Bananas also top the list of healthy foods for weight gain.
 Bananas are easily available and you don’t need to make something out of it.
 Being rich in carbohydrates they make the process of gaining weight simpler in babies.
 All you have to do it peel a banana and give it your toddler while he is busy watching his favourite cartoon show.
-To make it more appealing add it to yoghurt or curd, mix some other fruits to and give it in the form of pudding.
+To make it more appealing add it to yoghurt or curd, mix some other fruits too and give it in the form of pudding.

 Nuts are favourite among children.
 All they have to do is grab some and munch while they play.
 Nuts like almonds, walnuts, cashews, peanuts, pumpkin seeds, and sesame seeds are rich in fats, protein, and fibre.
 Include these nuts in their diet every day.
 You can also give them badam halwa, or give milkshake garnished with these nuts.

 Eggs again are a good source of protein and contain vitamin A and Vitamin B12.
-Eggs can be included in a baby’s diet by the age of 8-9 months.
+Eggs can be included in a baby’s diet by the age of eight-nine months.
 There are umpteen ways to give eggs to your baby; you can give him omelette, boiled eggs, scrambled eggs, egg sandwich and so on.
 Make it look interesting so that your baby won’t deny eating it.

 Jaggery also helps in weight gain in toddlers.
 Jaggery is better than refined sugar and is rich in calories.
 It is also abundantly available in India, so use it in generous amounts in your baby’s diet plan.